 Your Small Business Tax Preparation Checklist

-For small business owners, there’s good and bad news: there weren’t any major changes to the small business tax code for 2019, but many are still adjusting to the changes brought on by the Tax Cuts and Jobs Act of 2017.
+Filing taxes for small business owners, is never fun, but always necessary.
+And, depending on your business structure, there’s different dates to keep track of.
 To help you get a jump on tax season and make filing your small business taxes as painless as possible, we’ve put together this straightforward tax preparation checklist.

 Which tax forms do you need?